The EBRD’s work in sustainable infrastructure encompasses the municipal infrastructure, transport, and energy sectors.

-The EBRD is committed to the development of safe, sustainable and efficient transport systems in the countries where it works.
+The EBRD is committed to the development of safe, sustainable and efficient transport systems.
 Such systems underpin economic growth and well-functioning markets by increasing access, inclusion, economic diversification, international trade and regional integration.

 The EBRD’s key strategic objective in the transport sector is to develop transport infrastructure and services that are viable, green, resilient, well-governed, integrated and inclusive and which, in turn, can drive sustainable development.
 The cornerstone of the EBRD’s transition impact in the transport sector is supporting market-based reform, commercialisation and the development of low carbon and resilient transport systems.